This article was updated on March 21, 2022

 - IRS Form 4506-T

-Once certified, you'll provide proof of your certification to the SBA and can start taking advantage of the WOSB Program.
+Certified firms will then need to provide proof of your certification to the SBA and can start taking advantage of the WOSB Program.

 Women's Business Enterprise National Council's Women-Owned Business Certification Program